awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. Choose **OK**\.

 1. The Group Policy setting change takes effect after the next Group Policy update for the WorkSpace and after the WorkSpace session is restarted\.
 To apply the Group Policy changes, do one of the following:
+   + Reboot the WorkSpace \(in the Amazon WorkSpaces console, select the WorkSpace, then choose **Actions**, **Reboot WorkSpaces**\)\.
+   + In an administrative command prompt, enter **gpupdate /force**\.

+### Enable USB redirection for YubiKey U2F<a name="gp_usbredirection"></a>

+**Note**
+Amazon WorkSpaces currently supports USB redirection only for YubiKey U2F\.
+Other types of USB devices might be redirected but they are not supported and might not work properly\.

+**To enable USB redirection for YubiKey U2F**

+1. Make sure that you've installed the most recent [WorkSpaces Group Policy administrative template for PCoIP \(32\-Bit\)](#gp_install_template_pcoip_32_bit) or [WorkSpaces Group Policy administrative template for PCoIP \(64\-Bit\)](#gp_install_template_pcoip_64_bit)\.

+1. On a directory administration WorkSpace or an Amazon EC2 instance that is joined to your WorkSpaces directory, open the Group Policy Management tool \(gpmc\.msc\) and navigate to **PCoIP Session Variables**\.

+1. To allow the user to override your setting, choose **Overridable Administrator Defaults**\.
+Otherwise, choose **Not Overridable Administrator Defaults**\.

+1. Open the **Enable/disable USB in the PCOIP session** setting\.

+1. Choose **Enabled**, and then choose **OK**\.

+1. Open the **Configure PCoIP USB allowed and unallowed device rules** setting\.

+1. Choose **Enabled**, and under **Enter the USB authorization table \(maximum ten rules\)**, configure your USB device allowlist rules\.

+   1. Authorization rule \- 110500407\.
+This value is a combination of a Vendor ID \(VID\) and a Product ID \(PID\)\.
+The format for a VID/PID combination is 1xxxxyyyy, where xxxx is the VID in hexadecimal format and yyyy is the PID in hexadecimal format\.
+For this example, 1050 is the VID, and 0407 is the PID\.
+For more YubiKey USB values, see [YubiKey USB ID Values](https://support.yubico.com/hc/en-us/articles/360016614920-YubiKey-USB-ID-Values)\.

+1. Under **Enter the USB authorization table \(maximum ten rules\)**, configure your USB device blocklist rules\.

+   1. For **Unauthorization Rule**, set an empty string\.
+This means that only USB devices in the authorization list are allowed\.
+**Note**
+You can define a maximum of 10 USB authorization rules and a maximum of 10 USB unauthorization rules\.
+Use the vertical bar \(\|\) character to separate multiple rules\.
+For detailed information about the authorization/unauthorization rules, see [Teradici PCoIP Standard Agent for Windows](https://www.teradici.com/web-help/pcoip_agent/standard_agent/windows/20.10/admin-guide/configuring/configuring/#pcoip-usb-allowed-and-unallowed-device-rules)\.

+1. Choose **OK**\.

+1. The Group Policy setting change takes effect after the next Group Policy update for the WorkSpace and after the WorkSpace session is restarted\.
+To apply the Group Policy changes, do one of the following:
-   + Reboot the WorkSpace \(in the Amazon Workspaces console, select the WorkSpace, then choose **Actions**, **Reboot WorkSpaces**\)\.
+   + Reboot the WorkSpace \(in the Amazon WorkSpaces console, select the WorkSpace, then choose **Actions**, **Reboot WorkSpaces**\)\.
-   + From an administrative command prompt, enter gpupdate /force\.
+   + In an administrative command prompt, enter **gpupdate /force**\.

+After the setting takes effect, all supported USB devices will be able to be redirected to WorkSpaces unless restrictions are configured through the USB device rules setting\.

-## Install the Group Policy Administrative Template Files for the WorkSpaces Streaming Protocol \(WSP\)<a name="gp_install_template_wsp"></a>
+## Install the Group Policy administrative template files for the WorkSpaces Streaming Protocol \(WSP\)<a name="gp_install_template_wsp"></a>

-To use the Group Policy settings that are specific to Workspaces when using the WorkSpaces Streaming Protocol \(WSP\), you must add the Group Policy administrative template `wsp.admx` and `wsp.adml` files for WSP to the Central Store of the domain controller for your WorkSpaces directory\.
+To use the Group Policy settings that are specific to WorkSpaces when using the WorkSpaces Streaming Protocol \(WSP\), you must add the Group Policy administrative template `wsp.admx` and `wsp.adml` files for WSP to the Central Store of the domain controller for your WorkSpaces directory\.
 For more information about `.admx` and `.adml` files, see [ How to create and manage the Central Store for Group Policy Administrative Templates in Windows](https://support.microsoft.com/help/3087759/how-to-create-and-manage-the-central-store-for-group-policy-administra)\.

 The following procedure describes how to create the Central Store and add the administrative template files to it\.
 Perform the following procedure on a directory administration WorkSpace or Amazon EC2 instance that is joined to your WorkSpaces directory\.